-The Alliance Pipeline is a transcontinental pipeline network that carries liquids-rich natural gas from British Columbia and Alberta to the Chicago, Illinois area, where liquids contained therein are extracted, fractionated and sold into the U.S. Midwest refining and petrochemical markets, and remaining natural gas is sold into the Chicago area and interconnecting markets.
+The Alliance Pipeline is a 3,848-kilometer (2,391-mile) transcontinental pipeline network that carries liquids-rich natural gas from British Columbia and Alberta to the Chicago, Illinois area, where liquids contained therein are extracted, fractionated and sold into the U.S. Midwest refining and petrochemical markets, and remaining natural gas is sold into the Chicago area and interconnecting markets.
 The Alliance Pipeline is connected to the Company's two Simonette gas plants and to a third non-operated gas plant, where Kiwetinohk has a working interest ownership, which processes residue gas from Placid.
 Kiwetinohk currently has a contract to deliver 120 MMcf/d of natural gas into the Alliance pipeline for sale in the greater Chicago market until October 31, 2025.
-Kiwetinohk meets the contract obligation through the delivery of gas that it produces and gas that it acquires from other producers.
+The Company has extended its commitment on the US segment of the Alliance Pipeline until October 31, 2032, with anticipated toll renewals on the Canadian segment of the Alliance Pipeline for evergreen one-year terms starting November 1, 2025, with a longer term expectation of renewing for the full-term committed to on the US segment pending a review of tolls on the Canadian segment by the Canadian Energy Regulator.
+Kiwetinohk meets its contract obligation through the delivery of gas that it produces and gas acquired from other producers.
 The Company is also looking at alternative markets for its produced gas and at sources of gas to fuel planned power generation projects.